enyojs/ares-project/hermes/README.md

 Each service may need an individual authentication to access a back-end in the cloud.
 For example, PhoneGap Build (PGB) uses a simple per-user token that is provided as a query parameter with every request to the build service.
 Another example is more complex example is Dropbox, which requires both an application OAuth token pair (for Ares itself), plus a per-user account (the one users use to access their private data on Dropbox).
 There are a variety of possible

-While authentications token are generally used by the Node.js-based Ares services (rather than by the Ares client application runnin in the Browser), the server server stores them locally:  they ares stored in the Browser sandbox (cookies, localStorage etc) and passed to the service when needed.
+While authentications token are generally used by the Node.js-based Ares services (rather than by the Ares client application runnin in the Browser), the server server stores them locally:  they ares stored in the Browser sandbox (cookies, localStorage... etc) and passed to the service when needed.

 The elements of the authentication token that are tight to the server (rather than to the end-user) are set on the server in the `"auth":{...}` of `ide.json`, for each service.
 This section is saved under `localStorage` key `com.hp.ares.services.<service name>.auth` in the Browser.
 The value associated with this key expands as the user feeds necessary credentails to each service.